vovchenso/virtualtrips/README.md

 The server should respond to the following route

-    /locations?q=fuzzyMatchString
+    GET /locations?q=query

-Where `fuzzyMatchString` will be a partial name of a location.
+Where `query` will be a partial name of a location.
 For example

-    /locations?q=hastin
+    GET /locations?q=hastin

 Could return a the following JSON response (NOTE: Your dataset only contains GB locations, so the results will differ)